Travel & conservation company, since 1991

 Cheetah appear to have suffered the greatest population decline due to their dependence on private land to survive ©Sam Williams

-There is a whole range of potential models for achieving land reform in more productive and sustainable ways.
-By taking this opportunity to develop innovative models of land reform, Zimbabwe could once again become a world leader in managing land for the benefit of wildlife and for people.
+Many potential models for achieving land reform in more productive and sustainable ways exist.
+By taking this opportunity to develop innovative models of land reform, Zimbabwe could once again become a world leader in managing land for the benefit of wildlife and people.

 Carnivores